ahrebel/rhesustracking/README.md

 ![Animated Eyes](https://github.com/user-attachments/assets/0f245b14-ec20-4a11-868a-ae207a7dfa1d)

 This repository implements an eye–tracking system for Rhesus macaques (and humans) using **DeepLabCut (DLC)**.
-The system detects eye and head landmarks from video frames, maps raw eye coordinates to screen positions via calibration, and analyzes gaze and fixation patterns during touchscreen interactions.
+The system detects eye landmarks from video frames, maps raw eye coordinates to screen positions (via a trained regression model), and analyzes gaze/fixation patterns during touchscreen interactions.

 > **Key Features:**
 >
 > - **Offline Video Processing:** Analyze pre–recorded trial videos.
-> - **Real–Time Monitoring:** Automatically detect new videos in a designated folder, process them, and generate heatmaps.
-> - **DeepLabCut–Based Landmark Detection:** Use a trained DLC model to detect key eye landmarks.
+> - **DeepLabCut–Based Landmark Detection:** Use a trained DLC model to detect key eye landmarks (pupils and corners).
-> - **Calibration & Gaze Mapping:** Compute a homography matrix and refine mapping via a regression model to accurately translate eye coordinates to screen coordinates.
+> - **Gaze Mapping:** Use a trained regression model (optional) to accurately translate eye coordinates to screen coordinates.
-> - **Visualization:** Generate heatmaps and other visual summaries of gaze distribution.
+> - **Visualization:** Generate heatmaps and CSV summaries of time spent looking at each screen region.
 > - **Cross–Platform Support:** Runs on both macOS and Windows (CPU–only supported).
-> - **Enhanced Head–Pose Estimation:** Includes head roll estimation using facial landmarks.
+> - **Optional Head–Pose Estimation:** Includes head roll estimation using facial landmarks.

 ---